MattBubernak/4828_HW03_F15/Questions.md

 <img src="CPU_Utilization.PNG" alt="Drawing" style="width: 200px; height:200px;"/>

 Very high CPU utilization, with no progress being made.
 If we had locks, we may suspect some sort of livelock situation.
-However, since there is no syncronization implemented, the issue must lie with the "while" loops in the producers/consumers...
+However, since there is no syncronization implemented, the issue must lie with the "while" loops in the producers/consumers.
+I added some basic output in the form of an "else" statement, in both the proder and consumer.
+I saw that all consumers stop because they see that `queue.size()` eventually starts returning 0, always.
+From the producers perspective, `queue.size()` returns some number larger than 10.
+Therefore, all threads keep looping and using CPU, but nothing is happening.